 During week 1, all adds, drops, swaps, etc. are done by the student via goSFU.
 If you have trouble enrolling, get help with goSFU online.

 How do I add a course, or swap a tutorial during week 2 of classes?

 After the first week of class, students require departmental permission to enroll in or swap courses.
 This means that the instructor or TA needs to give permission to a student to join the class.

 Note: Adds in week 2 are not possible for all courses.
 Any course adds in week 2 are handled on a first-come first-served basis.
 No students will be added to courses after the second week of the term.

 How many units per term can I take?

 A student may enroll in 18 units per term.
-Students wishing to complete more than 18 units must seek permission for a course overload from the Office of the Dean.
+Students wishing to complete more than 18 units must seek permission for a course overload from Arts Central (FASS Dean's Office).

-How do I enroll into the Extra Essay (POL 496) or Directed Readings (POL 498) course?
+How do I enroll in the Extra Essay (POL 496) or Directed Readings (POL 498) course?